 And I can really feel the quality.
 The plek work is good enough to support a very low action setup without buzz, and the 35″ scale provides a very clear B string which I happen to use a lot.

 The high quality feeling depends on a good setup though.
 In case you are wondering how I setup my Lakland, check my post How I Setup My Basses

 Tonewise, this bass is a chameleon.
-It can mimic the P, PJ, J, Jaco and StingRay sounds very nicely.
+It can mimic the P, PJ, J, Jaco and StingRay sounds very nicely in the studio (not so much in a live situation – read further).
 Lakland fairly admits that the bass was designed to mimic those classic models in the first place.
 The overall design of the bass and the advanced coil split capabilities of the humbucker offers a tonal versatility second to none.